chas-co/CppND-Capstone-Snake-Game/README.md

 * The project demonstrates an understanding of C++ functions and control structures.
   * In game.cpp line 79 a PoisonedFood() method is implemented with if clauses, for loops and a while loop.
 * The project reads data from a file and process the data, or the program writes data to a file.
-  * In audio.cpp line 33 the LoadSound() method accesses sound files in the work space.
+  * In audio.cpp line 33 the GetSound() method accesses sound files in the work space.
 * The project uses Object Oriented Programming techniques.
   * A new class Sound has been defined and implemented in audio.h and audio.cpp files
 * Classes use appropriate access specifiers for class members.